Your ear can get clogged from wax buildup or being at high elevation. In some cases, it can have a more serious cause.

 - sore throat

-Unblocking the Eustachian tube is important because trapped fluid can cause an ear infection, which is when a bacteria or viral infection gets into the middle ear.
+Unblocking the Eustachian tube is important because the blockage can cause an ear infection, which is when a bacteria or viral infection gets into the middle ear.

 - an earache